-Using a CRM (customer relationship management) software can help you streamline the process — the most popular way of tackling that type of problem is through ticketing: it’s all part of our CRM software.
+Using CRM (customer relationship management) software helps you streamline the process — the most popular way of tackling problems is through ticketing: it’s all part of our CRM software.

 According to SalesForce, “CRM is a strategy for managing all your company's relationships and interactions with customers and potential customers.
 It helps you stay connected to them, streamline processes and improve your profitability.”

-A good CRM software will make life easy for you by automating a lot of processes and also help you make informed decisions to increase your ROI.
+A good CRM software will make life easy for you through automation and help you make informed decisions to increase your ROI.

 12. Measure customer satisfaction

-It’s important to measure your customer satisfaction success because it’s the only realistic method of improving your overall customer service and marketing strategy.
+Measuring your customer satisfaction is important because it’s the most relevant yardstick for improving your overall customer service and marketing strategy.

-If you’re using customer relationship management software you most likely have this feature included, you can ask customers to complete surveys after each customer support session about how they feel about the customer service they’ve received or sent a follow-up email asking them to share their experience or to write a short review that you can put on your website or social media.
+If you’re using CRM software, you can ask customers to complete surveys after each customer support session, recording how they feel about the service they received.
+You could even send a follow-up email asking them to share their experience, or to write a short review you can put on your website or social media.